Dev-Dhruba/Prep-Pulse/README.md

 2. **Interact with the Vapi AI Agent**:
    - The **Vapi AI Agent** interacts with you to customize your interview experience.
    - It uses **Gemini AI** to generate a tailored interview based on your preferences, job role, and skill level.
+   - **Intelligent Customization**: If you provide random or irrelevant answers during customization, the agent detects it and reasks the question to rectify it.

 3. **Select a Previously Generated Interview**:
    - After the interview is generated, you are redirected to a page where you can view and select from previously generated interviews.